 - changes to the fund code

 Any changes to the student's expected earnings will be made by the Office of Student Financial Aid and Scholarships.
-Changes to the student's hourly rate or fund codes should be initiated by the department on a PBP-3 form [pdf].
+Changes to the student's hourly rate or fund codes should be initiated by the department on a Student Change Request.
 Simply circle the change(s) and submit the form directly to the Financial Aid Office.
 The change(s) will be processed and forwarded to the Payroll Office.

 Terminations Initiated by the Department or Agency

-When a department terminates a FWS student for any reason, a PBP-3 form [pdf] should be submitted directly to the Office of Student Financial Aid and Scholarships with the termination block selected, and the last date the student worked entered on the "Effective Date" and "End Date" lines.
+When a department terminates a FWS student for any reason, a Student Change Request should be submitted directly to the Office of Student Financial Aid and Scholarships with the termination block selected, and the last date the student worked entered on the "Effective Date" and "End Date" lines.

 Switching from Work-Study to Departmental Funds

-In order to switch a student from work-study funds to departmental funds, the department must first terminate the work-study employment using a "termination" PBP-3 form, then re-hire as a non work-study (regs) student on VIP using 100% departmental funds.
+In order to switch a student from work-study funds to departmental funds, the department must first terminate the work-study employment using a "termination" Student Change Request form, then re-hire as a non work-study (regs) student on VIP using 100% departmental funds.